ahlisbon/diacriticsAndNengo/README.md

 4. Read the README.

 # Switching between your default keyboard and the IME
-To type in Japanese with a typical English keyboard, using an IME for Japanese is required.
+To type in Japanese with a typical English keyboard, using an IME for Japanese* is required.
 The Windows default shortcuts are cumbersome and awkward:
 - *alt+shift* to swtich back and forth between your default keyboard and an IME, then
+  - or *windows+space* to cycle between the IME(s) and the default keyboard
-- *alt+tilde* to switch back and forth between
+- *alt+tilde* to switch back and forth between using your IME to type in English or type in Japanese, or

+Instead, you can initally swtich your Japaense IME to type in Japaense and use the *Caps Lock* to swap back and forth.
+To use the *caps lock* as intended, use *ctrl+caps lock* instead.

 # Typing Vowels with Diacritics